Ricca665/Ricca665/README.md

 Hi there!

-I am Ricca665 (nicknamed also riccx1000), i really like developing in python.
+I am Ricca665 (nicknamed also riccx1000), i really like developing in python and GML.

 Current projects: PTSaveEditor